Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 - a PCIe interface at least x8 wide

 As to where to get the board from, my options where :
 1. Design the board myself
 2. Get the AXKU5 or AXKU3 from Alinx
 3. See what I could unearth on the second hand market

 Although option `1` could have likely been the most interesting, designing a dev board with both a high speed PCIe and ethernet interface was not the goal of today's project.

-As for option `2`, Alinx
+As for option `2`,
-Alinx is  newer vendor that is still building up it's credibility in the west, there technical documentation is a bit sparse, but people that have bought them are not reporting any issues.
+Alinx is  newer vendor that is still building up it's credibility in the west, there technical documentation is a bit sparse, but people that have experimented with them seem to have experienced any issues.
 Most importantly, Alinx provided very fairly priced development boards ranging in the 900 to 1050 dollar ranges ( +150$ for the HPC FMC SFP+ extension board ).
-Although these are not cheap by any metric, compared to where there competition price point these good value.
+Although these are not cheap by any metric, compared to the competition price point they are good value.

 Option `2` was comming up ahead until I stumbled upon this ebay listing :